oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_connection_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Labels are keywords or labels that you can add to data assets, dataflows etc. You can define your own labels and use them to categorize content.</div>
+                                            <div>Labels are keywords or labels that you can add to data assets, dataflows, and so on.
+You can define your own labels and use them to categorize content.</div>
                                         <br/>
                                                         </td>
             </tr>